MankaranSingh/GSoC-2020/README.md

 I'd focus on collecting the dataset required for training the model by scraping data from the internet.
 I'd also have make sure that the collected data is well balanced by analysing it though various data analytic techniques and would have to clean the dataset as required.
 This also makes my task easier in those 12 weeks and helps me concentrate on shipping professional code.

  - **Community Bonding :**
 Getting acquainted with the code base and the procedure that needs to be followed to submit code and get it reviewed.
 Discussing with the team on what exactly needs to be the problem statement (minute details, like kind of dataset we want to use, what parameters should be user choices, like parameters such as for training a newer model, adding a new programming language to the model, specifying a custom model prior to the scan, etc).
 Other than this, I have my final 2nd year University Exams from May 11 - May 23.
-But II'l try my best to give as much attention as possible to the community binding period.
+But II'l try my best to give as much attention as possible to the community bonding period.

 - **Week 1:**
 Understand the relevant parts of the code base and try to figure out how the final product should look like, how these classifiers would be integrated into the existing workflow and what standards we need to follow,